 There is no cure for ARMD, however, a nutritious diet of fresh vegetables, fruits, lean proteins, nuts and seeds can slow down the progression.
 Studies reveal that vitamins A, C, E and minerals zinc and selenium are key contributors to good eye health.

-Surgery, lasers and injections are often effective at correcting problems before vision is lost, preventing further deterioration and restoring vision.
+Injections and laser treatment is often most effective for preventing further deterioration and restoring vision.

 Have questions?
 We have answers.